-Spinach is a super food and commonly called as ‘Palak‘ in Hindi, ‘soppu’ in Kannada, ‘Cheera’ in Malayalam, ‘Koora’ in Telugu and ‘Keerai’ in Tamil.
+Spinach Recipes for Babies -Spinach is a superfood and commonly called as 'Palak' in Hindi, 'soppu' in Kannada, 'Cheera' in Malayalam, 'Koora' in Telugu and 'Keerai' in Tamil.
 It contains an abundance of minerals, vitamins, and antioxidants.
-The nutrition-rich leafy vegetable should be a part of your child’s healthy diet as it helps in the physical development and prevent diseases.
-Also, spinach is known for its versatility that you can give them to kids in many ways.
+The nutrition-rich leafy vegetable should be a part of your child's healthy diet as it helps in physical development and prevent diseases.
+Also, Spinach is known for its versatility that you can give them to kids in many ways.

 When can I introduce Spinach to my baby?

-You can introduce spinach to your baby from 10 months.
-You can also begin spinach earlier, but ten months is ideal for baby to digest spinach easily.
-When you start spinach, begin with a small amount of spinach puree or spinach soup at daytime.
-If the baby shows an allergic reaction, discontinue feeding it and consult your baby’s doctor.
+You can introduce Spinach to your baby from 10 months.
+You can also begin Spinach earlier, but ten months is ideal for baby to digest Spinach easily.
+When you start Spinach, start with a small amount of spinach puree or spinach soup in the daytime.
+If the baby shows an allergic reaction, discontinue feeding it and consult your baby's doctor.

 How to select and store Spinach for Baby Food

-After purchasing spinach, place them in a plastic bag and store them in the refrigerator.
+After purchasing Spinach, place them in a plastic bag, and store them in the refrigerator.
 It keeps well for five days if stored properly.
-Don’t wash the spinach before storing in a fridge.
+Don't wash the Spinach before storing it in a fridge.

 Best Spinach Types for Baby